Ivareh/pgexplaindash/README.md

 Python logging and vector picks up the logs from the docker container running the Python program.
 Vector sends it to Loki for storage, and Grafana queries Loki to display data in the dashboards.

-## Notes

-Keep in mind that this application only measures the elapsed time of SQL statements as they execute within the database engine itself.
-It does not account for any of the additional latencies and overhead you’ll encounter in a real‐world setting, including but not limited to:

-- Network latency between your application server and the database host

-- Client‐side processing, such as building and serializing the query or parsing and deserializing the result set

-- Driver and ORM overhead, including marshalling parameters, mapping rows to objects, and any client‐side caching

-- I/O contention on the database server (disk reads/writes, log flushing, buffer cache misses)

-- Resource throttling or CPU scheduling enforced by container orchestrators or hypervisors

-Because these factors can often dominate end‐to‐end response times, be sure to profile your full application stack—including the network path and client code—if you need an accurate measure of total latency.

 ## How to use